CFTHC Community Impact Fund Grant

 Basic Human Needs

-In 2018, the Community Impact Fund will support basic human needs by funding organizations and programs that address hunger, poverty, family violence, the needs of seniors, and lack of access to basic medical care.
+The Community Impact Fund will support basic human needs by funding organizations and programs that address hunger, poverty, literacy, neglect, family violence, lack of access to basic medical care, and the needs of seniors, veterans and the disabled.

 You can learn more about this opportunity by visiting the funder's website.